The harbor in Stromness on a calm day.

 The happy family reunited at Kirkwall airport.

 The heater is finished!
-Alexander warms his hands before a vent.
-Welcome to “summer” in Orkney!
+Alexander warms his hands before the newly-installed vent.
+In Orkney, it comes in handy even in July!

 The family sleeping comfortably in a WARM boat.

 We DID think Orkney was cold, but perhaps it was only relative.
-Boston warms to 80 and 90 in July and August, while the Orcadians consider a day in the 70s to be a scorcher.
+Boston warms to 80 and 90 in July and August, while Orcadians consider a day in the 70s to be “ach – a bit o a scorcher!”
 More typically, the weather settles in the 50s and 60s.
 As a result, when the weather did reach the upper 60s, we thought it was quite warm too!
 But this adaption took a bit of time, and upon first arriving back this summer, we wore multiple layers while the locals paraded about in sandals and summer dresses.
-This girl doesn’t quite know what to make of Alexander in his hooded sweatshirt and winter jacket.
+This Orcadian lass, clad only in a sleeveless shift and sandals, doesn’t quite know what to make of Alexander in sporting winter boots, jeans, and three layers atop, finished off with a hooded sweatshirt and winter jacket.

 The Queen’s Baton Relay!
 Boy, didn’t this speak volumes about the relationship between England and Scotland.
 The Commonwealth Games were being hosted by Glasgow this year, and there was a lot of fanfare leading up to the Olympic-like games.
 One part of the buildup was the “Queen’s Baton Relay.”
 Much like the itinerant Olympic torch that is carted around prior to the Olympic Games, the baton made a multi-month tour, seeming to call upon every city, town, village, and farm in Scotland.
 The baton contained — gasp! — a message to the athletes from the Queen herself!
 Lucky local worthies, like the fine young athlete pictured parading through Stromness, were privileged to actually lay their hands on the royal stick.
 Union Jacks flew conspicuously during the visit.
 Was it just a coincidence that this all took place in Scotland on the eve of the referendum on union?